dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 </aside>

 My early 20s have been a lot.<sup><em>[citation needed]</em></sup>

+I grew up in the Bay, and so coming back here for my PhD has brought out my inner child in ways I'm continuing to grapple with and process.
-Moving back to the Bay---where I grew up---has required me to recontextualize this space grew up in and be very active in not just reverting back to me as a child growing up here.
-Building a new support network here and finding my communities has been its own rewarding (but sometimes scary) process.
-Navigating how to maintain my existing now-long-distance friendships has also been its own challenge.
-And figuring out questions about all of my different identities---connections to my cultural background, the politics and vibes of my research work---has been a lot too.
+Preventing myself from just becoming me in high school is a daily challenge.
+On top of that, building a new support network and finding my communities here has been incredibly rewarding, but also scary and anxiety-inducing at times---what if folks don't like me or get a bad impression of me?
+This is while I've also been navigating how to maintain my existing now-long-distance friendships and grow them beyond catching up once every quarter.
+And realizing self-actualization in this space---reconnecting with my cultural background and interrogating the politics and vibes of my research work---has been a lot too.

 These large-scale concerns create a deluge of little things I need to keep track of in the day-to-day.
 I have class deadlines on ~~Canvas~~